eddycharly/terraform-provider-kops/docs/resources/cluster.md

 - `rotate_certificates` - (Optional) - Bool - rotateCertificates enables client certificate rotation.
 - `protect_kernel_defaults` - (Optional) - Bool - Default kubelet behaviour for kernel tuning.
 If set, kubelet errors if any of kernel tunables is different than kubelet defaults.<br />(DEPRECATED: This parameter should be set via the config file specified by the Kubelet's --config flag.
 - `cgroup_driver` - (Optional) - String - CgroupDriver allows the explicit setting of the kubelet cgroup driver.
 If omitted, defaults to cgroupfs.
+- `housekeeping_interval` - (Optional) - Duration - HousekeepingInterval allows to specify interval between container housekeepings.
+- `event_qps` - (Optional) - Int - EventQPS if > 0, limit event creations per second to this value.
+If 0, unlimited.
+- `event_burst` - (Optional) - Int - EventBurst temporarily allows event records to burst to this number, while still not exceeding EventQPS.
+Only used if EventQPS > 0.
+- `enable_cadvisor_json_endpoints` - (Optional) - Bool - EnableCadvisorJsonEndpoints enables cAdvisor json `/spec` and `/stats/*` endpoints.
+Defaults to False.

 ### cloud_configuration